mattjgarland/keeljs/README.md

 The operands:

-    then, plus, equals, or, and, was, was not, is, is not, is now, has changed, greater than, less than
+    then, plus, set, or, and, was, was not, is, is not, is now, has changed, greater than, less than

 These are self-explanatory except for: